GlebBatykov/minerva/README.md

 `Minerva` contains an intermediate handler for organizing access to static files - `StaticFilesMiddleware`.

-When creating `Static Files Middleware`, you can set the following settings:
+When creating `StaticFilesMiddleware`, you can set the following settings:

 - `directory`.
 Required parameter.
 The path to the folder is set relative to the project folder;
 - `path`.
 Required parameter.
 The path by which the intermediate handler will try to match the request with static files;